SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.2.md

 From now on, when the parameter feed has a protocol or view filter, it will fetch all elements matching the filter page by page, even when the total number of elements exceeds 10,000.

-#### Dashboards app & Low-code apps - Node edge component: Segments of bidirectional edges would not always be positioned consistently [ID_35230]
+#### Dashboards app & Low-Code Apps - Node edge component: Segments of bidirectional edges would not always be positioned consistently [ID_35230]

 <!-- MR 10.2.0 [CU11] - FR 10.3.2 -->